 Read Also – How W2S Used Advanced Predictive Data Analytics To Identify The Weather Conditions And Forecast Warnings Through The Help Of A Mobile Phone?

 Now the pizza giant is leveraging advanced data integration to understand customer patterns and behaviours.
 Their model was so successful that other fast-food giants started following this model.

 Even during this pandemic, Domino’s was quick on its feet.
 They foresee situations using data analytics and data engineering and leverage technology to find solutions for those problems.
 Their automatic car that needs no driver or delivery partner to operate it is turning quite a few heads in the market.
 This enables Domino’s to continue its services through contactless delivery.

 The international domino’s markets that feature online delivery channels are more than 90%. there are more than 34 million different ways to create a Domino’s pizza.
 And more than 95% of the franchise owners in the USA are those who worked in Domino’s as hourly workers or as pizza delivery boys.

 Digital disruption can be your one-way ticket to the magical island if you were to time the strategy accordingly.
 Even many tech companies fail to understand the potential of leveraging technology to scale their business.
 Domino’s innovation strategy is the right way to balance your vision and technology.
 By the end of the day, a business strategy needs to be as subjective as possible.
 What works now may not work tomorrow.
 C-suite leaders can make an impact on the market once they understand this limitation.
-There are many digital transformation companies in Austin that can help you with the tech consulting for your business.
-The first step to achieve your goal is to act on it!
+There are many digital transformation companies in Austin that can help you with tech consulting for your business.
+The first step to achieving your goal is to act on it!